 - Receive information about an Advance Directive such as a Living Will or Durable Power of attorney; and when you inform us of your Advance Directive, you have the right to expect us to comply with your wishes.

 - Expect verbal and visual privacy during interviews, examinations, and treatment in a secure environment that preserves dignity and contributes to a positive self-image.

-- Be free from abuse, harassment, neglect, and exploitation and to receive care in a safe-secure environment.
+- Be free from abuse, harassment, neglect, corporal punishment, involuntary seclusion and exploitation and to receive care in a safe-secure environment.

 - Access to protective and advocacy services and expect we will provide resources to assist you.

-- Request to review, make copies, amend and have your medical records explained to you.
+- Request to review, receive copies, amend and have your medical records explained to you.